gustavonp/roo-recipes/content/recipe/caipirinha.md

 4. Add the 2 ounces of cachaça

-> The center of the lime gives your drink a bitter taste.
-So it's important to cut it over before you muddle it.
+<div class="warning">The center of the lime gives your drink a bitter taste.
+So it's important to cut it over before you muddle it.</div>